 Transfer milk to your milk frother and pump up and down a few times until your milk is light a frothy.
 Tap the frother a few times on the counter to let the milk settle a bit.

 Top off each mug with milk.
-Sprinkle with cinnamon, garnish with a couple star anise (optional) and enjoy immediately!
+Sprinkle with cinnamon, garnish with a couple of star anise (optional) and enjoy immediately!